lzq114514/test/README.md

 `python3 5anno.py data/ninanjie`

 Description:
 Modify sbatch parameters in the script to match your Linux system, and set the prefix parameter to the reference genome prefix followed by #1# (e.g., for Arabidopsis, use ninanjie1#1#).

+Step 6: minimap annotation
+Run:

+`python3 6miniprot.py INPUT_DIR`

+Description:INPUT_DIR is the directory containing files to be annotated.
+It should include all .fa files that need to be annotated.

-Step 6: Sort annotation files
+Step 7: Sort annotation files
 Run:

 `python3 7sort.py INPUT_DIR`

 Description:
 Using 7sort.py, the orphan (gene-unassigned) alternative splicing structures generated in the previous step are organized into a standard annotation format.